barryclark/jekyll-now/_posts/2018-6-19-containerdayshamburg.md

     </embed>
 </object>

-Persistent storage often seems like a confusing plethora of options, from local volumes, NFS, distributed storage like Ceph, cloud storage such as AWS’s EBS and S3, to volume plugins with Docker and Kubernetes integration.
-This talk compares and contrasts the most popular solutions, and lays out the eight principles for cloud native storage.
+These are my slides from **["Persistent Storage for Kubernetes in production - Which solution and why?"]**(https://containerdays.io/program/persistent-storage-with-kubernetes-in-production-which-solution-and-why,2823.html), a talk I gave at ContainerDays 2018 in Hamburg on 19 June, 2018.

-These are my slides from ["Persistent Storage for Kubernetes in production - Which solution and why?"](https://containerdays.io/program/persistent-storage-with-kubernetes-in-production-which-solution-and-why,2823.html), a talk I gave at ContainerDays 2018 in Hamburg on 19 June, 2018.
+_Persistent storage often seems like a confusing plethora of options, from local volumes, NFS, distributed storage like Ceph, cloud storage such as AWS’s EBS and S3, to volume plugins with Docker and Kubernetes integration.
+This talk compares and contrasts the most popular solutions, and lays out the eight principles for cloud native storage._

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/hashtag/CloudNative?src=hash&amp;ref_src=twsrc%5Etfw">#CloudNative</a> storage should be primarily accessible from the application, not from the operating system, nor the hypervisor — <a href="https://twitter.com/Storage_OS?ref_src=twsrc%5Etfw">@Storage_OS</a> <a href="https://twitter.com/oicheryl?ref_src=twsrc%5Etfw">@oicheryl</a>’s “8 Principles of Cloud Native Storage” <a href="https://twitter.com/hashtag/CDS18?src=hash&amp;ref_src=twsrc%5Etfw">#CDS18</a> <a href="https://twitter.com/hashtag/Kubernetes?src=hash&amp;ref_src=twsrc%5Etfw">#Kubernetes</a> <a href="https://t.co/rO015JDWut">pic.twitter.com/rO015JDWut</a></p>&mdash; The New Stack (@thenewstack) <a href="https://twitter.com/thenewstack/status/1009008215932141568?ref_src=twsrc%5Etfw">June 19, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>